theblixguy/MetroRemove/README.md

 --sbopenav : Lets you open the All Apps view only when you press the Start button on the keyboard (WIP)

+** UPDATE ** GUI version now available :) !

-Tested on: Windows 8.1 Preview
+Tested on: Windows 8.1 Preview and Windows 8 RTM
 This is the initial release so things MIGHT not work correctly always.
 I am working to iron out the bugs..
-GUI extension coming soon!